salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This distortion will return `null` when trying to access the `shadowRoot` property on a light-dom element.

+<a name="htmliframeelementdocscontentwindow-gettermd"></a>

+## get: HTMLIframeElement.prototype.contentWindow

+To reduce the surface area of possible exploit we produce an artificial `contentWindow` object.
+At a later time we may explore nesting sandboxes, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal
+- Do not expose the real raw `contentWindow`
+- Restrict access to a small curated list of properties

+### Design

+Create an artificial `contentWindow` object with a curated list of properties
+  - close
+  - closed
+  - focus
+  - opener
+  - parent
+  - postMessage

+### Distorted behavior
+- Return an artificial `contentWindow` object per iframe
+- Cache the artificial `contentWindow` object for subsequent accesses

+<a name="htmliframeelementdocssrc-settermd"></a>

+## set: HTMLIFrameElement.prototype.src

+Restrict supported src values to those that sanitize to http:// and https:// schemes.

+### Goal
+- Prevent URL schemes like javascript://

+### Design

+Only allow `src` values with validated schemes to be set.

+### Distorted behavior
+- Log a console warning for HTMLIFrameElement.src values that don't sanitize to http:// or https:// schemes

 <a name="htmlelementdocsindexmd"></a>

 ## nonce: HTMLElement.prototype